miku86/notes/dom-enlightment.md

 ## 3.1 HTML\*Element object overview

-Elements in an html document all have a unique nature and as such they all have a unique JavaScript constructor that instantiates the element as a node object in a DOM tree.
+Elements in an html document all have a unique nature and as such they all have a unique JS constructor that instantiates the element as a node object in a DOM tree.
 For example, an `<a>` element is created as a DOM node from the `HTMLAnchorElement()` constructor.

-Each element in the DOM is constructed from a unique JavaScript intefaces/constructor.
+Each element in the DOM is constructed from a unique JS intefaces/constructor.
 Each `HTML*Element` inherits properties and methods from `HTMLElement, Element, Node, and Object`.

 ## 3.2 HTML\*Element object properties and methods (including inherited)